Elliot Rodger: Final planning and manifesto

-Incidents before attacks
+Encounters before attacks

-Throughout May 2014, Rodger drove across Santa Barbara, enjoying his final weeks of life.
-On May 6, he was involved in an altercation with a couple at Goleta Beach.
-When a male driver was attempting to reverse out of a parking spot, Rodger used his car to block the driver's exit.
-The man's female partner, who was watching from her vehicle, witnessed the fight from their respective cars.
+Throughout May 2014, Rodger drove throughout Santa Barbara and Montecito during the weeks leading up to the attacks.
+On May 6, Rodger was involved in an altercation with a couple in a parking lot in Goleta Beach.
+When a man attempted to reverse out of a parking spot, Rodger blocked his exit with his car.
 Rodger told the man: "You're lucky to be an Asian guy dating a white girl.
-It's too bad she is such a horsefaced slut."
-Rodger then drove off.
-After the male driver related the incident to his partner, she decided to pursue Rodger in her car.
-Upon catching up to him and attempting to confront him, Rodger said nothing, leaving the woman feeling uneasy and causing her to leave.
-As she drove away, she noticed Rodger speeding through the parking lot, almost hitting several cars.
-The woman called the emergency services and told police about the incident and to search the area for a black BMW.
+It's too bad she is such a horsefaced slut".
+The man's female partner, who was in a separate car in the same parking lot, witnessed the fight.
+After Rodger drove away within the parking lot, the man told his partner of the encounter.
+The woman then attempted to follow Rodger in her car within the lot.
+After a brief encounter, during which Rodger did not respond, she left feeling disturbed and observed him speeding through the parking lot, nearly striking other vehicles.
+The woman called the police and informed them of Rodger's BMW.